A New Era for Waste Transfer Notes: Why Waste Movers Need to Get Digital

 • Digitally sign and complete Waste Transfer Notes on the go

-• Keep everything stored securely in the cloud
+• Store everything securely in the cloud

-• Stay compliant without the paperwork headache
+• Stay compliant without the paperwork burden

 Looking Ahead